matteosaponati/matteosaponati.github.io/_pages/research.md

   </div>

    <p style="font-size: 18px; margin-top: 20px;">
-  I am passionate about understanding the principles biological life, designing novel intelligent devices, and contributing to the evolution of Artificial Intelligence.
+  I am passionate about understanding the principles of learning in biological systems, designing novel intelligent devices, and contributing to the evolution of Artificial Intelligence.
 I conduct my research using analytical and numerical tools, with a multidisciplinary approach getting inspiration from Physics, Neuroscience, and Machine Learning.
   <br><hr><br>

 <div>